Bellatrix Aerospace: RUDRA series

+Harbringer

+Launched aboard the SpaceX Transporter-16 mission, the Harbinger platform is to serve as a technology demonstration satellite to validate the prototype in-orbit control systems and propulsion technologies developed by Bellatrix aerospace.
+It had been commissioned by early-April 2026 and orbits the earth at a 510 km low-earth orbit, inclined at 14 degrees.

 Project 200

 Project 200 by Bellatrix Aerospace aims to build an Ultra-Low Orbit satellite that will orbit at a height of less than 200 kilometers.
 By 2026, it hopes to launch its first satellite.
 Comparatively greater resolution imagery is possible with ultra-LEO satellites for Earth observation uses like mapping, agriculture, and climate modeling.
 Additionally, communication latency with ground stations is decreased by low orbits.
 Significant air drag also affects satellites at very low earth orbit.
 Hence, the orbits are "self-cleaning," meaning space trash is less of an issue because satellites quickly fall back to Earth at the end of their lives.
 In order to combat air drag, the spacecraft must carry a lot of propellant to power its engines, which might make it heavier and bulkier and significantly reduce its operating time.
 By creating a unique air-intake electric propulsion system that gathers air particles from the upper atmosphere and uses them as propellant, Bellatrix overcame this difficulty.
 After successful ground testing, the startup showcased the technology at Bengaluru Space Expo 2024.

 The platform that the company is developing will be around two meters long and have a payload capacity of fifty to seventy kg.
 It is intended to operate between 180 and 200 kilometers and will generate more than 1 kilowatt of power from a solar panel array.
 The firm has developed a hybrid engine that ionizes the gas using radio waves and then accelerates it using a Hall-effect thruster.
 In order to balance the combination of passive and active compression, the startup had to carefully tune the satellite's size, shape, and intake.
 Although the engine has been proven, Bellatrix plans to demonstrate the satellite on a large scale in 2026.